SpeedCode210/aops-progress/README.md

 # aops-progress
-A script to add a progress display of modules for artofproblemsolving.com
+A script to add a progress display for artofproblemsolving.com

 ## How to install :